-The operating temperature of the transmission should not exceed 176°F (80°C) under normal continous running.
+The operating temperature of the transmission should not exceed 176°F (80° C).
 A connection for a temperature probe is provided.
-At maximum output of the engine, the fluid may reach 220°F (104°C).
+At maximum output of the engine, the fluid may reach 220°F (104° C).

 CAUTION: If the transmission fluid temperature is too high, stop the engine immediately and check the transmission fluid.